The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 The International Society of Automation (ISA) is a leading, global, non-profit organization that sets the standard for automation around the world.
 ISA develops standards, certifies industry professionals, provides education and training, publishes books and technical articles, and hosts conferences and exhibitions for automation professionals.
 ISA has reviewed the curricula of the courses offered by the Engineering Institute of Technology (EIT) as they relate to the instrumentation, control and automation discipline and are enthusiastic about promoting their availability to the automation community.
 Full endorsement letter available here.

 Students who successfully complete an EIT Advanced Diploma and other qualifications may be able to apply for recognition of their qualification within the local (home country) education system.
 Many countries have a process for “recognition of foreign qualifications” which is utilised by new residents when they have qualifications earned overseas.
 Although you will be studying from your home country you will be awarded an Australian qualification from the EIT, so your EIT qualifications may be able to be recognised as a “foreign qualification” if you apply through your local system.
 If you would like to find out more, please contact your local education authorities because it is not practical for the EIT to know the systems that apply in all countries.
-However, in many cases formal individual recognition within the home country may not be required because the international validity and accreditation of this credential is very sound.
+However, in many

 Members of other engineering organizations may be able to claim credit for professional development and are advised to check with their own organization.